"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Stefanee Maurice, Clayton Kuklick and Martha Anderson.
+Stefanee Maurice, Clayton Kuklick, Martha Anderson.
 Providing social support to injured athletes: Applications of the international sport coaching framework.
-International Journal of Physical Education, Sports and Health.
-2017; 4(5): 166-175.
+Int J Phys Educ Sports Health 2017;4(5):166-175.